vukanoa/Vimrc/README.md

 	1. When I press open parenthesis '(' I wanto you to write "()<++><Esc>F)i Let's unpack it:
 			() - Open and close parentheses
-			<++> - I use this as a dummy "value" which I jump to(will be writen down there.
+			<++> - I use this as a dummy "value" which I jump to with a shortcut(will be writen down there).
-			<Esc> - Exist INSERT mode and enter NORMAL mode
+			<Esc> - Exit INSERT mode and enter NORMAL mode
 			F) - From the character I'm currently on, search and jump to first found closed parenthesis ')' i - Go in insert mode the character before closed parenthesis ')'.
 This enables us to write inside the parentheses.